michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.2 =
+- Tweaked the `List` template regarding the width of sub-image container elements.
 - Tweaked the default `Image Format` option layout value.
 - Added the `Image` template.
 - Changed the behavior of when the template path is not found to apply the default template instead of showing an error.